The former Prime Minister of India, Mr. Narasimha Rao, once famously said, “No decision is also a decision.”

 He was right.
 At times it makes sense to avoid taking a stand on a diplomatically tricky issue, a matter that’s politically inconvenient, or where the outcomes of the decision are unclear or inconvenient to handle.

-However, in the realm of corporate organizations, conscious avoidance of dealing with the ‘forks in the road’ – that managers paid to encounter and to deal with appropriately – won’t take them to positions of greater responsibility.
+However, in the realm of corporate-organizations, conscious avoidance of dealing with the ‘forks in the road’ – that managers paid to encounter and to deal with appropriately.
+He won’t take them to positions of greater responsibility.
 Effective, timely and swift decision-making are essential qualities that capable managers consistently show evidence of.
-Accordingly, those who seen to be decisive, have a greater chance of making it to the levels of upper management, especially as we deal with the complexities and the ambiguities of the 21st century.
+Accordingly, those who seen to be decisive, have a greater chance of making it to the levels of upper management.
+Especially as we deal with the complexities and the ambiguities of the 21st century.

-Every human-being makes decisions: from the very basic, mundane choices related to what we might eat or drink, to the more complicated ones on how best to invest our savings, each one of us uses our cognitive abilities to follow a path that gives us joy, value and a sense of fulfillment in the present.
+Every human-being makes decisions: from the very basic, mundane choices related to what we might eat or drink, to the more complicated ones on how best to invest our savings.
+Each one-of-us uses our cognitive-abilities to follow path that gives us joy, value, and sense of fulfillment in the present.

 Not all decisions yield the outcomes that we may have wished for, but that is precisely what makes being decisive an essential requirement for higher management.